 Example: You could create a charitable lead trust which would pay Eagle Ranch 6% of the fair market value of the trust each year for 20 years.
 At the end of the 20-year period, the trust would terminate and the trust principal remaining (including any asset appreciation) could be distributed to your children or grandchildren.

-These are just a few of the many options available.
 Always check with your accountant, attorney, or tax advisor for additional information on how general rules apply to your particular situation.
 We welcome the opportunity to meet with you to learn more about your planned giving goals and how to best support your wishes.
 Thank you for considering Eagle Ranch as a part of your legacy.